 Professor Mike Pfarrer has been named an Associate Editor of Academy of Management Review, the top theoretical journal in the field.
 Professor Pfarrer's three-year term will begin in July of 2014.

 Professor Marie Mitchell won the 2013 Best Symposium Award from the Organizational Behavior Division of the Academy of Management.
 The symposium, titled “Theoretical and empirical developments on motives of (un)ethical decision making and behavior,” showcased work by Professor Mitchell and Mike Baer, a PhD candidate in Management.

-Professor Scott Graffin has been named an Associate Editor of Academy of Management Journal, the flagship empirical journal in the field.
-Professor Graffin’s three-year term will begin in January of 2014.
+Professor Scott Graffin is serving as an Associate Editor of Academy of Management Journal, the flagship empirical journal in the field.
+Professor Graffin’s three-year term will extend through December of 2017.

 Interim Department Head

 Jason Colquitt wants his students to see the value in supplementing their experience and intuition with science-based wisdom.

 The William Harry Willson Distinguished Chair in the department of management, wants his students to see the value in supplementing their experience and intuition with science-based wisdom.